MichaeltheCoder7/OML_GPT/README.md

 > It is recommended to not push commits to the master branch directly but to always go through a peer review process using an `issue` branch.

-### Creating releases

-It is recommended to [create periodic releases](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release) from a repository, at least at the end of each sprint but can be more frequent.
-These releases should be working versions of the component(s) being developed in the repository.
-To create such releases, a new tag representing a version number (e.g., 1.0.0) is added to the local `master` branch and then pushed to the remote `master` branch.
-A new release can then be created in GitHub using this tag.

 ### Using a CI/CD pipeline

 Every repository needs to have a way to build its artifacts headlessly.
 It is a good idea to run tests as part of such a build.
 Instructions on how to build the components in a repository need to be documented in the repository's README.md.